-Meridia Side Effects Lawyers
+Meridia Side Effects Lawsuit | Phillips Law Group

-**Merdia Recalled from the U.S. Market**
+**Meridia Recalled from the U.S. Market**

 The weight loss market boomed over the past decade as reports of climbing obesity rates in the United States began to disseminate.
 Obesity is a dangerous condition that can cause premature death and a host of health problems in the meantime, which prompted companies to work towards formulating products designed to fight this condition.
 One such product is known as Meridia.

 Meridia is manufactured by Abbott Laboratories, one of the true giants of the pharmaceutical industry.
 Unfortunately, reports of Meridia side effects eventually began to surface, prompting the need for help from Meridia side effects lawyers for many people.
-Below youll find information regarding how the history of Meridia, how it works, the Meridia side effects that have been reported, the government’s response and finally how you should proceed if you or someone you love has been harmed by Meridia side effects.
+Below youll find information regarding how the history of Meridia, how it works, the Meridia side effects that have been reported, the governments response and finally how you should proceed if you or someone you love has been harmed by Meridia side effects.

-Meridia – A Brief History and OverviewMeridia was originally approved for use in the United States by the FDA in November of 1997.
+Meridia was originally approved for use in the United States by the FDA in November of 1997.
 It was released at an opportune time, as the weight loss market generates billions of dollars in revenue every year.
-Meridia was seen initially as a success, and it’s estimated that as many as 8 million people have used it around the world since its inception.
+Meridia was seen initially as a success, and its estimated that as many as 8 million people have used it around the world since its inception.

 Meridia is administered via prescription, and it works by altering the brains chemistry so that the person using Meridia experiences feelings of satiety even though he or she has eaten less than usual.
 Specifically, the active ingredients in Meridia alter the levels of serotonin and norepinephrine, two chemicals that help regulate that feeling of satiety.
-Meridia has been prescribed only to those patients who are either clinically obese – meaning they have a BMI of more than 30 – and those who are overweight but also have other health problems such as diabetes.
+Meridia has been prescribed only to those patients who are either clinically obese meaning they have a BMI of more than 30 and those who are overweight but also have other health problems such as diabetes.
 Generally, Meridia will not be prescribed to someone whose BMI is lower than 27.

 Studies that were done prior to its approval showed that people who used Meridia lost 10 more pounds in a year than those who were given a placebo, but that level of effectiveness has since been questioned.
 However, reports of Meridia side effects that were only supported by the publication of another study combined to move authorities to action.